Crossing the Line (2006 film)

 Crossing the Line is a 2006 British documentary film by Daniel Gordon and Nicholas Bonner.
 Gordon also wrote the script and produced the documentary.

 Synopsis

 The film is about a former U.S. Army soldier, James J. Dresnok, who defected to North Korea on 15 August 1962.
 The documentary shows Dresnok in present-day in Pyongyang (where he lived until his death), interacting with his North Korean family and friends.
 Dresnok speaks exclusively to the filmmakers about his childhood, his desertion, his life in North Korea, his fellow defectors, and his wife and children.
-The documentary also features the court marshal trial of Charles Robert Jenkins and information about Dresnok's work in the 1978 North Korean miniseries Unsung Heroes.
+The documentary also features the court martial trial of Charles Robert Jenkins and information about Dresnok's work in the 1978 North Korean miniseries Unsung Heroes.
 The film presents information about multiple American defectors to North Korea, but focuses primarily on Dresnok.

 Production

 Daniel Gordon began filming the documentary in 2004, featuring James Dresnok and Charles Robert Jenkins, the last two surviving American defectors in North Korea at the time.
 The film features the first ever Western interviews with Dresnok since his defection.